Yaw121/Cloud-Solutions-Architect-Project./README.md

 <details>
   <summary><b>🔹 M1 — Identity & Access Management (IAM)</b></summary>

-Goal: Learn users, groups, roles, policies, MFA, and best practices.
+### Goal:
+Apply least-privilege access and enforce MFA through IAM users, groups, roles, and custom policies.
+Builds the foundation for secure access control in AWS.

 ## Step 1: Open the IAM Dashboard
 - Sign in as your admin IAM user (not root).